 However, you might consider seeing a specialist earlier, if any of the following apply to you or your partner:

 Typically, you’ll want to start by talking to your partner’s OB/GYN.
-While OB/GYNs are not fertility specialists, they can help diagnose some less complex fertility problems, prescribe some treatments, and refer to male or female fertility specialists, such as:
+While OB/GYNs are not fertility specialists, they can help diagnose some less complex fertility problems, prescribe some treatments, and refer to male fertility or female fertility specialists.

-Couples dealing with male-factor fertility issues will often see a urologist in tandem with a reproductive endocrinologist or OB/GYN.
+Couples dealing with male fertility issues will often see a urologist in tandem with a reproductive endocrinologist or OB/GYN.